dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_trace.md

       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string               If present, the namespace scope for this CLI request -o, --output string                  Output file (default "./output.trace")
-      --pod-name string                Target pod
+      --output-host-path string        Host folder, where will be stored artifact (default "/tmp/kubectl-shovel") --pod-name string                Target pod
   -p, --process-id int                 The process ID to collect the trace from (default 1)
       --profile profile                A named pre-defined set of provider configurations that allowscommon tracing scenarios to be specified succinctly.